stephaneseng/dynamic-network-visualization-d3/README.md

 EOF
 ```

-Once these CSV files are ready, these still have to be imported into a SQLite database that will be accessed by the application at runtime:
+Once these CSV files are ready, these still have to be imported into a SQLite database which will be accessed by the application at runtime:

 ```
 $ sqlite3 var/data/sqlite.db <<EOF